S-Kaminski/CardsManagmentSystem/README.md

 # Card Management System

 The **Card Management System** is a C# console application designed to manage card details such as credit cards.
-It provides functionality to store, retrieve, update, and delete card information in a SQL Server database.
+It provides functionality to store, retrieve, and delete card information in a SQL Server database.
 The system is built using a modular approach, with a library (`CardManagment.dll`) that encapsulates the core logic for card management and database interactions, and a console application (`SystemZarzadzaniaKartami`) that provides a user interface for interacting with the system.

 ---